iOS17/Esign/README.md

 Unlike AltStore and Sideloadly's limitations, this tool will change the game by allowing iOS users to sign IPA files directly; neither user needs developer knowledge.
 The best part is that you don't need a jailbroken iPhone or iPad.
 This tool can be used with or without a Jailbreak.

 To sign and install the IPA file on your iDevice, Esign requires a .p12 certificate.
 As mentioned, you can use the globally available free certificate by following the link.
 However, those certificates will likely be revoked quickly due to Apple's new cert revoke mechanism.
-Once Apple revokes the certificate, your installed IPA apps also get revoked, meaning you must resign them with a new free certificate.
+Once Apple revokes the certificate, the installed IPA apps are also revoked, meaning you must resign them with a new free certificate.

 We strongly suggest that you buy high-quality certificates from legitimate certificate-selling services.
 Here are some of them: